im-a-kookie/Kriging-Interpolation/README.md

 A simple example of Kriging Interpolation using Python and NumPy.

 Kriging Interpolation is a standard interpolation method with primary use in geostatics.
 It provides the best unbiased linear prediction of values across linearly continuous datasets.
+Kriging interpolation can be broken down into two main components; the variogram and calculation of covariances, and the maximization of the resulting probability field.

 # The Variogram